traefik/traefik/docs/content/providers/kubernetes-ingress.md

 _Optional, Default: ""_

-IP used for Kubernetes Ingress endpoints.
+This IP will get copied to Ingress `status.loadbalancer.ip`, and currently only supports one IP value (IPv4 or IPv6).

 ```yaml tab="File (YAML)"
 providers: